waded/red-squiggly-braces/README.md

-This is a dictionary of English programming terms for Microsoft Word.
-Add it to Word's proofing options and it'll get rid of red squiggly lines on futuristic and zombtastic words like "mutator."
+This is a dictionary of English programming & software design terms for Microsoft Word.
+Add it to Word's proofing options and it'll get rid of red squiggly lines on words like "iterable", "backport", and "xyzzy."

-I haven't added many terms.
-Please send a pull request to add your favorites.
+Please send a pull request to add terms you've come across.
+Please include a reference that shows the term in use.
+Stackoverflow posts that show the term in conversation are great as a reference, and so are Wikipedia articles.
+Word's spell check lets terms that appear to be proper nouns slide, so please don't bother with trademark terms and product names.

 How do I use it?
 ---